Stanley Grammar School: Postscript

 After Jessie's death, most of the contents were sold by public auction.

 The building passed through a number of hands, many with the idea of converting the old school into a private residence, before running up against the sad reality of the cost of such a project.

 Girl Guides have used its rooms, as has the school next door.

 Old wares and antiques and old farming equipment have been sold from the premises.

-In the early 70’s a group of artists purchased the property for $10,000 and used it as a studio for making jewellery and ceramics.
+In the early 1970s a group of artists purchased the property for $10,000 and used it as a studio for making jewellery and ceramics.

 One potential buyer wanted to demolish it for the building materials.

 It was accorded State Heritage listing in 1978.

 In the 1980s, it became a restaurant, "The Three Roses," which was popular for some time.

 It operated as a "Bed and Breakfast" in the early 1990s.